 At heart, Jennifer’s Body is body horror, yet as horror goes, this isn’t a scary film, yet it uses these elements excellently.
 The easily predictable jump scares feel more like playful gimmicks that add to the comic book tone Kusama was going for, while the brutal blood and gore were deeply satisfying and further added to the cheesy B-Movie feel of the production that wouldn’t have felt out of place in the 60s, during the golden age of science-fiction (minus the LGBT themes and gender politics that is).

 Megan Fox proves to be more than just the pretty face Michael Bay turned her into for the Transformers movies.
 Here she gives a wonderfully nuanced performance as the tragic antagonist Jennifer.
 Whereas Amanda Seyfried’s charm as Needy shines through and although you need to suspend your disbelief that anyone would see her as the nerdy/ugly friend, the chemistry that the two shared was perfect.
-I should also give credit to Johnny Simmons, who plays the luckless boyfriend perfectly, and Adam Brody clearly has a skill at playing men who seem nice but turn out to be wicked, just like in Ready or Not and Promising Young Woman.
+I should also give credit to Johnny Simmons, who plays the luckless boyfriend perfectly, and Adam Brody clearly has a skill at playing men who seem friendly but turn out to be wicked, just like in Ready or Not and Promising Young Woman.

 Overall, Jennifer’s Body pulls off most of what Kusama was hoping to accomplish and would recommend everyone watch at least one, to see what Fox is capable of if given material that doesn’t treat her as a piece of eye candy for the male gaze.